 9 Tips On How To Clear Ruminating Thoughts

 You can accomplish this by grounding yourself.
 Sit with your feet flat on the floor and sitting with your back straight.
-Once you’re grounded, focus on your breathing or heart beat which will it will bring you into the moment.
+Once you’re grounded, focus on your breathing or heartbeat which it will bring you into the moment.

-2. Consciously connect with your thought stream.
+Consciously connect with your thought stream.
 Recognize and write down all the thoughts that you are ruminating on and which are troubling you.

-7. Insert a new, inspiring, motivating or positive thought into the space in your thought stream where the ruminating negative thought resided in your thought stream.
+Insert a new, inspiring, motivating or positive thought into space in your thought stream where the ruminating negative thought resided.

 Once you have completed clearing the first targeted thought, then move to the next thought you want to stop in your thought stream.
 At that point, repeat all the steps again steps - 4 through 9.